INTERVIEW BY MARKO SYRJALA

 WOLF: They were just dicks, honestly.
 They were trying to play superstars, and they weren’t.
-W.A.S.P. was really bad at that bullshit kind of behaviour.
+W.A.S.P. was really bad at that bullshit kind of behavior.
 There was one other band – Twisted Sister.
-In the 90s, we played with them in Belgium, I think in, maybe ninety something?
+In the 90s, we played with them in Belgium, I think in, maybe ninety-something?

 METAL-RULES: It must have been in the 80s because they broke up in ?89?

-METAL-RULES: Same thing happened in Swedenrock in 2001 when WASP was playing there?
+METAL-RULES: The same thing happened in Swedenrock in 2001 when WASP was playing there?

 OTHER STUFF IN LIFE

 METAL-RULES: I talked with Peter yesterday and he said that he has found something new in his life?